-Ingestion of essential oils get a bad reputation for causing liver damage.
-But what are the effects of essential oils on the liver?
-Studies have reported adverse reactions from depletion of metabolizing enzymes to death.
-Conversely, studies have also show liver protection from essential oils.
-Let’s look at how essential oils are metabolized to better understand the risks of essential oils on the liver.
+Ingestion of essential oils has a bad reputation for causing liver damage.
+But what actually are the effects of essential oils on the liver?
+Studies have reported adverse reactions from depletion of metabolizing enzymes to the point of death.
+Conversely, studies have also shown liver protection from essential oils.
+Let’s look at how essential oils are metabolized to better understand the risks they have on the liver.

-What is the Risk when you Ingest Essential Oils?
+What is the Risk of Ingesting Essential Oils?

-When essential oils are metabolized (the same as when other external compounds are metabolized), electrophiles are sometimes produced.
+Metabolizing essential oils (the same as when metabolizing other external compounds) sometimes causes the production of electrophiles.
 Electrophiles are highly reactive molecules that require additional processing to prevent them from becoming toxic.
-Any substance, in sufficient quantities, can overwhelm the liver and produce more electrophiles than the liver can metabolize and this puts the liver at risk.
-Therefore it is important to only ingest small amount of essential oils so the risk of electrophile production is lowered.
+Any substance, in sufficient quantities, can overwhelm the liver and produce more electrophiles than the liver can metabolize and this is what puts the liver at risk.
+Therefore it is important to only ingest small amount of essential oils in order to lower the risk of electrophile production.

 The Critical Role of Glutathione

-A report of a one-time ingestion 30 mL of pennyroyal essential oil resulted in massive hepatic necrosis in an 18-year old girl, and therefore ingestion of excessive amounts of essential oil is not recommended.
-The risk of ingesting large amounts of oil is also evident in two case reports of ingestion of between 5-20 mL of clove essential oil in two children aged 15 months and 2 years, both of whom suffered liver damage as a result.
+Yet, a report of a one-time ingestion of 30 mL of pennyroyal essential oil resulted in massive hepatic necrosis in an 18-year old girl.
+Because of this information, we do not recommend ingestion of excessive amounts of essential oil.
+The risk of ingesting large amounts of oil is also evident in two case reports of ingestion of between 5-20 mL of clove essential oil in two children aged 15 months and 2 years.
+Both children suffered liver damage as a result.
 In rats, large doses of menthol in soybean oil (equivalent to 15 mL/day) for 28 days caused vacuoles in the liver.
-Therefore, it is likely that damage to the liver is dependent on the dose and that massive doses, especially massive doses over time, may cause damage.
+Therefore, it is likely that damage to the liver is dependent on the dose.
+Furthermore, massive doses, especially massive doses over time, may cause liver damage.

 Can Essential Oils Protect the Liver?

-On the other hand, certain essential oils, and some essential oil constituents have protected against damage from foreign substances.
-Fennel and thyme oil protected against carbon tetrachloride damage, and garlic oil against acetaminophen damage to the liver.
-Essential oils constituents such as thymoquinone can also increase the amount of glutathione.
-This helps the body eliminate to toxins.
+On the other hand, certain essential oils and some essential oil constituents have protected the liver against damage from foreign substances.
+Fennel and thyme oil protected against carbon tetrachloride damage and garlic oil against acetaminophen damage to the liver.
+Essential oil constituents, such as thymoquinone, can also increase the amount of glutathione produced.
+This helps the body eliminate toxins.

 As with everything essential oil related, the dose is absolutely, critically important.
-I choose to ingest essential oils on a daily basis, but I do not choose to over use them or ingest a lot of at one time.
-If you want to avoid negative effects of essential oils on the liver, be sure to use small amounts.
+I choose to ingest essential oils on a daily basis, but I do not choose to over use them or ingest a lot of them at one time.
+To avoid negative effects of essential oils on the liver be sure to use small amounts.